bismuthfoundation/Hack-with-BIS/01-Concepts/protocols/token.md

 Tokens are processed and indexed in a dedicated table within the core node code.
 Users should use the native API commands or direct DB query in the tokens table to get tokens info, rather than re-implementing the protocol themselves.

-> Note: Some tokens were created with tokens v1 (no opration yet) and thus would not be valid if the whole chain was to be reindexed.
+> Note: Some tokens were created with tokens v1 (no operation yet) and thus would not be valid if the whole chain was to be reindexed.
 A Whole protocol re-implementation would need to handle both tokens v1 or v2 depending on the creation date.

 The tokens operations are - crudly - supported by the GUI wallet.